fschuhi/rob-burbea-expert/first-prompt.md

 All tests pass.

-`Goals.md` shows strategic priorities.
-The top two goals (Cohesive Context and Engine Workflow Simplification) have detailed implementation guidance in `REFACTORING.md`. `TODO.md` lists tactical quick-wins.
+`Goals.md` shows strategic priorities. `TODO.md` lists tactical quick-wins.

 Please acknowledge that you understand the grand plan and the current functionality.